i9wa4/minecraft-bedrock-server-setup/README.md

 1. Clone this repository.
     ```sh
-    git clone https://github.com/i9wa4/minecraft-bedrock-server-setup ~/Minecraft/minecraft-bedrock-server-setup
+    git clone https://github.com/i9wa4/minecraft-bedrock-server-setup ~/mbs/minecraft-bedrock-server-setup
     ```
-1. Fix `${THIS_USERNAME}` in `./etc/*.service`.
-1. Create `.env` in the root of this repository.
+1. Create `.env` in the root of this repository and set values.

     ```sh
     MY_UID=1000